-I'm an American living in Croatia with an English wife and three little boys who are less little every day.
+I'm an American living in Croatia with an English wife and three teenage boys.
 I teach Old Testament and Church History at a small college.

-I love my Croatian home and my American homeland independently of the decisions made by my fellow countrymen.
+I love my Croatian home and my American homeland.

 Besides Risk, my gaming started back in 1983, when I found "The Complete Book of Wargames" at the local library.
 I played Avalon Hill classics, Gamemaster games, and some RPG's through the 80's.
 I was in the middle of a serious speculative kick regarding ancient military history (What if a large Viking raid landed in ancient Egypt?
 What if Crusaders had had to fight in Medieval India?) when I found a little booklet about minature wargaming.
 I was entranced by the flexibility of miniatures wargaming, immediately went to a historical wargaming convention (Derby World Wargames in 1996) and spent all my birthday money.

 The next big step in my gaming life was when a co-worker introduced me to Magic: The Gathering.
 It's an amazing game, but I fear that it delivers so well in its ability to allow a player to develop ideas in a complex environment, that its ultimate role in human history will be to absorb the attention of many of the world's most creative and intelligent people and focus it on something which is ultimately trivial.